Linux Command Reference

 remove <pkg> |

-Remove a package (keep config files) |
+Remove a package, keep its config files |

 purge <pkg> |

-Remove a package and its config files |
+Remove a package including config files |

 autoremove |